Use your knowledge to drive peak performance.

 Conclusions and recommendations must be drawn from your analysis and discussion and reflect the attainment of the aim and the way in which the research question is addressed.

-- Prospective applicants wishing to undertake this program will need to find a suitable supervisor by contacting the Faculty of Science, Health, Education and Engineering.
+- Prospective applicants wishing to undertake this program can use the Research Supervisor Search to find a suitable supervisor.

 - For further information, refer to the Higher Degrees by Research - Academic Policy.